ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

    ```
    {: screen}

-1. Create a replica share by running the `ibmcloud is share-create` command in the region where the replica share is created.
+1. Create a replica share by running the `ibmcloud is share-replica-create` command in the region where the replica share is created.
 Specify the source share by name, ID, or CRN.
 Provide values to define where the replica file share is going to be created, and the profile of the replica share.
 Specify the replication schedule with a cron expression.
 If the source file share has `user_managed` encryption, you must provide the `--encryption_key`.
 The `--encryption_key` property must not be specified otherwise.

    ```sh
    ibmcloud is share-replica-create --name my-replica-share --zone us-south-3 --profile dp2 --replication-cron-spec '10 05 * * *' --source-share my-file-share